NicodemusGurion/nicodemusgurion.github.io/_includes/QH/Muhammad.md

 [Musnad Ahmad 107](https://sunnah.com/ahmad:107)

-> And if he (Muhammad ﷺ) had forged a false saying concerning Us (Allah).
+> And if he (Muhammad) had forged a false saying concerning Us (Allah).
 We surely would have seized him by his right hand (or with power and might), And then **We certainly would have cut off his life artery (aorta)**, And none of you could have withheld Us from (punishing) him...”

 So Allah promises that Muhammed ever acts as a false prophet, Allah will cut off his aorta.